 When the movie came out, an orchestral version by Les Baxter was released along with a version by Al Hibbler.
 Baxter's version hit #1 in the US; Hibbler's went to #3.

-The Righteous Brothers version was a huge hit, but it was released as a B-side.
-The single had "Unchained Melody," with no producer credit on the label, as the B-side to Gerry Goffin and Carole King's "Hung on You," but many DJ's preferred to flip the single and played "Unchained Melody" instead.
-This infuriated Phil Spector, who subsequently left no doubt as to which side of a Philles single was the A-side.
+The Righteous Brothers version was a huge hit, but it was recorded with far more modest expectations.
+Phil Spector considered it album filler and released it as a B-side.
+The single had "Unchained Melody," with no producer credit on the label, as the flip to Gerry Goffin and Carole King's "Hung on You," but many DJs preferred "Unchained Melody" and played that one instead.
+This infuriated Spector, who subsequently left no doubt as to which side of a Philles single was the A-side.

 This was released on Philles Records, Phil Spector's label.
 Spector, known for his "Wall Of Sound" technique, did not produce this - Bill Medley did.
 In a 2007 statement to the Forgotten Hits newsletter, Medley said: "You have to remember that I was producing our stuff before Phil Spector...
 I mean I produced 'Little Latin Lupe Lu,' 'My Babe' and all that stuff.
 Then when we went with Phil, Phil asked me if I would produce the albums because it was too time consuming for him to produce the entire albums.
 So he was going to do the singles and I would do the album.
 And so that's how that happened and that's how I produced 'Unchained Melody,' which Phil Spector apparently now takes credit for.
 He can have the credit.
 And I'm not a producer.
 I know how to produce.
 But it's obviously not a Spector production.
-"Unchained Melody" was never intended to be the single... it was produced to be on the album.
-It was put on the B side of a Phil Spector single "Hung On You" and the minute it was released 'Unchained Melody' just went through the roof."
-(Thanks to Kent at the Forgotten Hits newsletter, which you can join at The60sshop@aol.com.)
+'Unchained Melody' was never intended to be the single... it was produced to be on the album.
+It was put on the B side of a Phil Spector single 'Hung On You' and the minute it was released 'Unchained Melody' just went through the roof."

 This returned to both the US and UK charts in 1990 after it was included in the motion picture Ghost (it was used in a scene featuring Patrick Swayze, Demi Moore, and pottery).
 Two versions charted in the US that year: a reissue of the 1965 original Righteous Brothers single was available only as a 45 RPM single, peaking at #13, and a 1990 re-recording of the song was available only as a cassette single, peaking at #19.
 For eight weeks, both versions were in the Hot 100 simultaneously.

 When the re-release became a hit, the label that now owned the distribution rights underestimated it's popularity and the few copies that record stores had sold out quickly, with back orders that went into several weeks.
 Meanwhile the Righteous Brothers, who weren't making a dime off of the original any more, decided to re-record the song and release it on Curb, Bill Medley's current label.
 Since the charts are based on radio airplay (only the original version) and record sales (only the Curb release), both versions landed in the Top 20 at the same time.
-If these 2 figures had been added together, a song 2 decades old would have been the #1 song of the year. (thanks to "Voicedude" Joel-Steven)
+If these two figures had been added together, a song two decades old would have been the #1 song of the year.
+In the UK, that was exactly the case, as the song made #1 and was the biggest-selling single of 1990.

 Although the Righteous Brothers' version is the most-remembered today, it was by no means the first or most-successful "Unchained Melody."
 Four versions of the song made the Top 40 in 1955, three of them simultaneously in the Top 20: Les Baxter (#1 - from the movie Unchained), Al Hibbler (#3 - first vocal version), Roy Hamilton (#6), June Valli (#29).
 All four of these recordings were in the US Top 40 on May 14, 1955.
 Harry Belafonte also recorded a version that year.